JohnFranchak/roi_coder/readme.md

 - Must close the software and reopen to switch between ROIs
 - Only rectangular ROIs are supported
 - Out of image coordinates are possible if users drag ROI boxes off the edge of an image

+Known issues
+- User interface may not display correctly on Windows
+-

 ## License/Legal